SharanKalyan/Credit-Card-Approval-Kaggle/README.md

 The data is about approving Credit cards for the customers based on some parameters like age, gender, income, realty, education, family status etc.
 The data is highly imballanced with only less than 1% of the data belonging to one class (0) and the other 99% belonging to the other class.
 (1)

 I have Analysed the data and visualized it.
-While analysis, I was able to infer the most important features that affected the approval of Credit cards and i've creaetd some extra features ("Debit_Score") that help classify between  the 2 classes.
+While doing the analysis, I was able to infer the most important features that affected the approval of Credit cards and i've creaetd some extra features ("Debit_Score") that help classify between  the 2 classes.

 I have tried the models without these new features and the results weren't very satisfactory.
 Through this project, I have learnt how feature engineering can be a game changer!